eigengo/opensourcejournal/monoids/monoids.md

     prop3 = (s1 <> mempty) == s1
 ```

-If you try this in the REPL you'll see ``True`` displayed.
+If you try this snippet in the REPL, you'll see ``True`` displayed.
-Granted, this is a sort of "poor-man-proof", and in case
+Granted, this is a sort of _poor man's proof_, and in case
-we needed more power we probably would have used a proper
+we needed a more rigorous proof we probably would have used a proper
-tool like ``QuickCheck`` (which I recommend).
-Have you
+library like _QuickCheck_ designed to assist in software testing by
+automatically generating test cases, and testing our functions against
+properties we wrote for them.
+But now back to business; Have you noticed?
-noticed?
-We have just "proved" that the laws hold, let's
+We have just "proved" that the laws hold, confirming that `MySum` is
-rewrite them with our Haskell notation:
+a _monoid_!
+Let's rewrite them with our Haskell notation:

 ```
 (r <> s) <> t = r <> (s <> t)